 Protesters are organising demonstrations and pressing the government in different ways with demands that the cutting of the trees must be stopped.
-Kaash Foundation has played an important and strong role in supporting this resistance, we left no stone unturned when it came to take stand for the city and saving the environment.
+Kaash Foundation has played an important and strong role in supporting this resistance; we left no stone unturned when it came to taking a stand for the city and saving the environment.

 We began from attending the Public Debate and Hearing that was conducted on 8th July, 2019 at MMRDA premises in Bandra .
 The meeting was convened by the BMC and members of the MMRCL Company.
 It lacked thorough conviction from the corridors of authority and power, and was more of an eye wash with the kind of evasive responses that were given, and perhaps, the reason behind this could be the huge crowd that wasn’t expected and foreseen by them.
 Dr. Avkash Jadhav, that day helped many realise that the authorities cannot suppress the voices of Mumbai!
 He emphasised on the policy of inclusive development.
 The public hearing was attended by almost 50 volunteers of the Kaash Foundation.

-Kaash Foundation and Dr. Avkaah Jadhav made an urgent demand of a SIT – Special Investigation Team to probe the ground reality, to check on the violation of the civil liberties and to squash the wrongful implications of the activist.
+Kaash Foundation and Dr. Avkash Jadhav made an urgent demand of a SIT – Special Investigation Team to probe the ground reality, to check on the violation of the civil liberties and to squash the wrongful implications of the activists.
 The axing of the trees has stopped as of now and it can be regarded as the partial victory to Save our Vasundhara (Mother nature).

-Kaash Foundation’s active involvement in this huge movement is truly commendable, and Dr. Avkash Jadhav personal involvements make us realise it is not just an issue for the city, but is a concern for each and every one of us.
+Kaash Foundation’s active involvement in this huge movement is truly commendable, and Dr. Avkash Jadhav’s personal involvements make us realise that it is not just an issue for the city, but is a concern for each and every one of us.